fmehrabi/FARHAD/research.md

     </h5>

     <p>
-      The broader objective is to understand the organizational and strategic mechanisms through which AI adoption influences decision quality, organizational capabilities, and long-term transformation.
+      The broader objective is to understand the organizational and strategic mechanisms through which AI adoption influences decision-making, organizational capabilities, and long-term transformation.
     </p>

   </article>